 Vision Housing, part of The Forward Trust, is a London-based charity and social enterprise.
 Founded in 2007, it was set up to provide housing and on-going support to ex-offenders on release from prison.
-We now have contracts with eleven local authorities, several third sector organisations and London Probation Trust.
+We now have contracts with eleven local authorities, several third sector organisations and also the Shaw Trust.

 Vision Housing helps homeless people find decent homes in the private rented sector.
 That is the start but it isn’t the end.
 Clients come to us with complex needs and we put in place a tailored package of support including sign-posting to other organisations where needed.
 This includes benefits advice, legal support, debt counselling and help with substance misuse.
 Unlike other organisations, we provide support for as long as people want or need it.